darrenwilliamson3-png/folder_audit_v4/README.md

 ## Purpose

+**Folder Audit** is a read-only filesystem auditing utility designed to scan directories and files, collect metadata, and optionally identify duplicate files using cryptographic hashing (SHA-256).

-**Folder Audit** is a command-line utility designed for **IT technicians, system administrators, and technical support engineers** who need to audit storage and identify duplicate files **without risking data loss**.
+It is a command-line utility designed for **IT technicians, system administrators, and technical support engineers** who need to audit storage and identify duplicate files **without risking data loss**.

+The tool is deliberately non-destructive and performs no write operations on scanned files.

 It is intentionally **read-only** and evidence-focused, making it suitable for: